 The SD-WAN providers create the private overlay network and manage the network connections and network policies.
 The provider’s SD-WAN fabric acts as the overlay, and the Megaport SDN acts as the underlay.

 The SD-WAN and MVE solutions include these key features and benefits:

-- Flexible connections within a metro area – You can use MVE to hop onto important high-speed metro area networks without provisioning a private circuit for access.
-Although a metro area covers a larger area than a LAN, MVE treats a metro area as one big LAN, keeping data traffic local.
+- Flexible connections countrywide – You can use MVE to hop onto important high-speed networks without provisioning a private circuit for access.
+Although a country area covers a larger area than a LAN, MVE treats a country area as one big LAN, keeping data traffic local.

 - SD-WAN termination – MVE instances are preconfigured in essential metro areas as edge points across the Megaport platform.
 Connections are terminated from branch and on-premises locations to the nearest MVE metro hub to localize traffic.
 Remote sites are connected to MVE, so anything on the internet or the Megaport SDN is treated as though it is present on the edge.
 You can connect to MVE directly, through a cross-connect in a data center, or by using the public internet.